ChamaKaushik/My_Walmart-Data-Project-SQL-Python/README.md

-# Walmart Data Analysis: End-to-End SQL + Python Project P-9
+# Walmart Data Analysis: using SQL and Python

 ## Project Overview

 ![Project Pipeline](https://github.com/najirh/Walmart_SQL_Python/blob/main/walmart_project-piplelines.png)

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project is a complete end-to-end data analysis workflow focused on uncovering valuable business insights from Walmart's sales data.
+Using Python, the data is cleaned, transformed, and prepared before being loaded into a relational database.
+SQL is then used to perform complex queries and answer important business questions.
+This project is a great hands-on exercise for anyone looking to build practical skills in data analysis, SQL, and working with real-world datasets.

 ---

 ## Project Steps

 ### 1. Set Up the Environment
-   - **Tools Used**: Visual Studio Code (VS Code), Python, SQL (MySQL and PostgreSQL)
+   - **Tools Used**: Visual Studio Code (VS Code), Python, SQL (MySQL)
    - **Goal**: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.

 ### 2. Set Up Kaggle API